FAIR Fine Art Checklist

 • Do not send cropped numbering alone.
 Specialists need the full object, the margin context, the verso, and the paperwork to understand whether the notation is consistent.

 • What does 3/15 usually mean on a photograph?
-It usually means impression number 3 from an edition of 15, but specialists still need to confirm whether the artist issued multiple sizes, later editions, proofs, or other release variants tied to the same image.
+It usually means impression number 3 from an edition of 15, but specialists still need to confirm whether the artist issued multiple sizes, later editions, proofs, or other variants tied to the same image.

 • Does AP always mean the print is worth more than a numbered impression?
 No. AP usually means artist proof, but value depends on how that artist's market treats proofs, whether the proof is documented clearly, and whether the print matches known examples in size, release history, and condition.